YePererva/stm32cubemon_container/README.md

 ## Spotted issues / Remarks

-- For some reason, Fedora 42 with KDE Plasma is not always adding the shortcut to menu.
+- For some reason, Fedora 42:
+    - with KDE Plasma is not always adding the shortcut to menu.
 But it can be found in Applications.
+    - with cinnamon DE raises error: KMS: DRM_IOCTL_MODE_CREATE_DUMB failed: Permission denied
+        - Presumable solution is to add "WEBKIT_DISABLE_DMABUF_RENDERER=1" to the end of /etc/profile

 Still looking for solution.

 - If need to delete created container (per-say to intall the newer one):

 ```bash